ApaxPhoenix/WebPy/README.md

 To get started with MicroWeb, follow these simple steps:

-1. Install MicroWeb using pip:
+1. Install WebPy using pip:

 ```
 pip install webpy